Rutgers Cancer Institute of New Jersey

-When President Obama unveiled the launching of a national precision medicine initiative during his 2015 State of the Union address, an opportunity to expand a collective knowledge about what we know about treating cancer presented itself.
-Rutgers Cancer Institute of New Jersey has been on the forefront of such cutting-edge science and aims to leverage funding made available through this national initiative to continue collaborative efforts to personalize cancer therapies for patients.
+When President Obama unveiled the launching of a national precision medicine initiative during his 2015 State of the Union address, an opportunity was presented to expand a collective knowledge about what we know about treating cancer.
+Rutgers Cancer Institute of New Jersey has been at the forefront of such cutting-edge science and aims to leverage funding made available through this national initiative to continue collaborative efforts to personalize cancer therapies for patients.

 “Tonight, I’m launching a new Precision Medicine Initiative to bring us closer to curing diseases like cancer and diabetes….”

 President Barack Obama, State of the Union Address, January 20, 2015

 At Rutgers Cancer Institute of New Jersey, investigators are using DNA analysis to find targeted therapies for cancer.
 Known as ‘precision medicine,’ this sequencing approach looks for and examines abnormal changes from 50 to more than 400 genes.
 Once identified, specific treatments can be aimed at these abnormalities or mutations, which are responsible for the growth of cancer cells.
 “It’s building a better bulls-eye,” notes Lorna Rodriguez, MD, PhD, director of the Precision Medicine Program at Rutgers Cancer Institute.
 “We are learning that therapies designed for and approved to treat one form of cancer may be effective in treating other forms of cancer based on changes or alterations in one’s DNA.
 Through our research at Rutgers Cancer Institute, we are finding an average of five mutations through the sequencing process.
 This results in the possibility of identifying additional treatment options.
 In the case of those with a rare cancer where there is no standard therapy or those with cancer whose disease has stopped responding to traditional treatment, this targeted approach can afford alternate options,” she notes.